wiredopposite/OGX-Mini/README.md

 Firmware for the RP2040, capable of emulating gamepads for several game consoles.
 The firmware comes in many flavors, supported on the [Adafruit Feather USB Host board](https://www.adafruit.com/product/5723), Pi Pico, Pi Pico 2, Waveshare RP2040-Zero, Pi Pico W, RP2040/ESP32 hybrid, and a 4-Channel RP2040-Zero setup.

 Visit the web app here: [https://wiredopposite.github.io/OGX-Mini-WebApp/](https://wiredopposite.github.io/OGX-Mini-WebApp/) to change your mappings and deadzone settings.
-To pair the OGX-Mini with the web app, plug your controller in, then connect it to your PC, hold **Start + Left Bumper + Right Bumper** to enter Web app mode.
+To pair the OGX-Mini with the web app, plug your controller in, then connect it to your PC, hold **Start + Left Bumper + Right Bumper** to enter web app mode.
 Click "Connect" in the web app and select the OGX-Mini.

 ## Supported platforms
 - Original Xbox